koschaos/koschaos.github.io/blog/2023_recap.md

 I managed to get through almost 40 books last year.
 I've been meaning to read Alduos Huxley's novel "Brave New World" (1928) for long time and finally got around to it last year.
 If one squints enough at modern society, there are enough approximate similarities between his vision of the future (from 1928!) and today's dystopia to make it a little uncanny.

 The other main books that I found impactful (these are non-fiction):
-- :book: *Life 3.0: Being Human in the Age of Artificial Intelligence* - Max Tegmark
+- 📖 *Life 3.0: Being Human in the Age of Artificial Intelligence* - Max Tegmark

   There's a lot of talk about AI these days (understatement of 2023!) but I first read Max Tegmark's "Life 3.0" book back in 2018 and found it quite good.
 Re-reading it this year, it turns out to be *very* interesting, and prescient ... well worth the re-visit this year in light of ChatGPT, GPT-4, Gemini, etc.

-- :book: *Our Mathematical Universe: My Quest for the Ultimate Nature of Reality* - Max Tegmark
+- 📖 *Our Mathematical Universe: My Quest for the Ultimate Nature of Reality* - Max Tegmark

   Before I read this book, I slogged my way through David Deutsch's "The Fabric of Reality" after listening to David on Sam Harris' podcast and thought it would be an excellent way to stretch my view on the world, the universe, etc.